 Roosters can become aggressive.
 If you decide to keep a rooster with your flock it is best to watch his temperament carefully — especially if you have children.
 Roosters can help you protect a free-ranging flock and make nice lawn ornaments with their bright colors and flashy feathers.

 Not all neighbors appreciate waking up to the crowing of a cocky rooster.
 To avoid any potential issues with neighbors always check your local city or county regulations for keeping livestock.
 Additionally, discussing your desires to keep chickens and roosters with your neighbors beforehand can go a long way to mitigating potential problems.

-If you are new to keeping chickens the first thing I would recommend is finding a great book on chicken keeping that covers all the bases and is easy to use.
-This is a handy resource when you have a question about your birds.
-Here is one that I recommend.
+If you are new to keeping chickens, the first thing I would recommend is finding a few great books that will cover all the bases of raising chickens.

 Online forums are also wonderful places to gather information.